Yenimahalle Bld. SK (women's handball)

 Yenimahalle Belediyesi SK (Yenimahalle Belediyesi Spor Kulübü) is the women's handball team of the same named club sponsored by the Municipality of Yenimahalle in Ankara, Turkey.
 The team play in the Turkish Super League.
 Their colors are blue and white.
 Club chairman is Mesut Bolatcan.
 The team is managed by Serdar Eler.

 Competitions

 Domestic

 The club transferred seven notable players, including Turkey women's national team's captain Yeliz Özel and two foreigners, for the 2013–14 season.
 The team finished the season as runner-up losing to Muratpaşa Bld.
 SK in play-off finals.
-The next season, they became champion.
+The following season they became champions.

 International

 Yenimahalle Bld.
 Sk played in the 2015–16 Women's EHF Champions League qualifying, lost in the semifinals to the Danish Team Esbjerg 28–32, ranked fourth after being defeated by the Belarusian BNTU Minsk 27–31 in the third place match.
 They failed to advance to the quarterfinals at the 2015–16 Women's EHF Cup Winners' Cup after losing 58–59 in two games to the Russian Zvezda Zvenigorod.